Robert Tilton

-Robert Tilton (born June 7, 1946) is an American televangelist and the former pastor of the Word of Faith Family Church in Farmers Branch, Texas, a suburb of Dallas.
+Robert Gibson Tilton (born June 7, 1946) is an American televangelist and the former pastor of the Word of Faith Family Church in Farmers Branch, Texas, a suburb of Dallas.
 At his ministry's peak in 1991, Tilton's infomercial-style program, Success-N-Life, aired in all 235 American television markets (on a daily basis in the majority of them) and brought in nearly $80 million per year; it was described as "the fastest growing television ministry in America."

 When ABC's Primetime Live raised questions about Tilton's fundraising practices, a series of investigations into the ministry were initiated, and Success-N-Life was taken off the air.
 Tilton later returned to television on a new version of the program airing on BET and The Word Network.

 Life and career

-Robert Tilton was born in McKinney, Texas, on June 7, 1946 to Margaret (Gibson) and Clyde Tilton.
+Robert Gibson Tilton was born in McKinney, Texas, on June 7, 1946 to Margaret (Gibson) and Clyde Tilton.
 He attended Cooke County Junior College and Texas Technological University.
 He married his first wife, Martha "Marte" Phillips, in 1968.
 According to his autobiographical materials, Tilton had a conversion experience to evangelical Christianity the following year and began his ministry in 1974, taking his family on the road to, in his words, "preach this gospel of Jesus."
 Tilton preached to small congregations and revivals throughout Texas and Oklahoma.
 His family settled in Dallas and built the Word of Faith Family Church, a small nondenominational charismatic church in Farmers Branch, in 1976.
 The church started a local television program then known as Daystar.

 Tilton's young church was growing steadily, but Daystar failed to expand beyond the Dallas area until Tilton traveled to Hawaii – his self-described version of Jesus's forty days in the wilderness – and came upon an increasingly popular new form of television programming: the late-night infomercial.
 Tilton was particularly influenced by Dave Del Dotto, a real estate promoter who hosted hour-long infomercials showing his glamorous life in Hawaii, as well as on-camera testimonials lauding his "get rich quick" books.
 Upon his return from Hawaii in 1981, Tilton, with the help of a US$1.3 million loan from Dallas banker Herman Beebe, revamped Daystar into an hour-long "religious infomercial" with the title Success-N-Life.